Explore Berkeley’s Tilden Regional Park with Toddlers – Trains, Farm Animals, and an Amazing Carousel

 Most of the trail is open and easy to walk with a few roots to hop over, but a portion on the Eastern side of the lake was more narrow and challenging for little feet.
 You get to cross a bridge over a small river and walk by the bathrooms of the Lake Anza beach (closed for us at the time).
 Keep an eye out for birds and maybe a turtle sunning on a log!

-Hike early and play in the woods (with the reward being the train!)
+- Hike early and play in the woods

 Final Thoughts